Health officials ‘urgently’ investigating after poliovirus detected in London sewage

 People vaccinated with OPV, which has not been used in Britain since 2004, can briefly shed traces of the vaccine-like poliovirus in their faeces.
 Samples of this kind are detected up to three times a year in UK sewage, likely from peopled innoculated overseas, and are considered normal, the UKHSA said.

-However, after several closely related viral samples were found earlier this year in sewage taken from London Beckon Sewage Works, which covers four million people across the north-east of the capital, the virus appears to have spread and further evolved into a VDPV2, the agency said.
+However, the viral samples found earlier this year at London Beckon Sewage Works, which covers 4 million people across the northeast of the capital, appear to be related and share mutations.
+This suggests the virus is spreading and evolving.

-Infected individuals in the capital are now shedding the type 2 poliovirus strain in their faeces, UKHSA added.
+It’s likely the virus was introduced to the UK by a person vaccinated with the OPV in an overseas country.
+From there, it may have then spread within a single family.

-Health officials said the VDPV2 has the potential to spread in communities with low vaccine coverage, and urged people and children who are not fully vaccinated to contact a GP.
+“These findings suggest that there may be localised spread of poliovirus, most likely within individuals that are not up to date with polio immunisations,” said Dr Kathleen O’Reilly, an associate professor in statistics for infectious disease.

-So far, there have been no associated cases of polio-related paralysis, which occurs in up to one per cent of infections.
+So far, there have been no associated cases of polio-related paralysis, which occurs in up to 1 per cent of infections.
 Most people who contract the virus will not develop any visible symptoms.
 UKHSA said the risk to the public is “extremely low”.

-Jane Clegg, chief nurse for the NHS in London, said health officials will begin reaching out to parents of children aged under five who are not up-to-date with their polio vaccinations.
+Jane Clegg, chief nurse for the NHS in London, said health officials will begin reaching out to parents of children aged under five who are not up to date with their polio vaccinations.

 “The majority of Londoners are fully protected against polio and won’t need to take any further action,” she added.